Ti576/Aperol_Mixer/README.md

 * A reasonable amount of 3d printer filament

+* Inserts and screws for the 3d prints

-* Random wires and resistors
+* Random wires, flyback diodes for the motors and resistors

 * 3 MOSFETS to drive the motors.
 I used IRF3205s